intelliware-coe-web/fast-check-workshop/README.md

 As an example:

-| Without any special prices defined, the total is the sum of all item prices.
+> Without any special prices defined, the total is the sum of all item prices.

 ## Property based tests

 From the `fast-check` docs, a property based test can be generalized as:

-| for all (x, y, ...)
+> for all (x, y, ...)

-| such as precondition(x, y, ...) holds
+> such that precondition(x, y, ...) holds

-| property(x, y, ...) is true
+> property(x, y, ...) is true

 ## Things to look for